What Is the SAT Exam?

 11. What is the mode of SAT in India?

-The SAT is now 100% digital, conducted on a computer at authorized centers.
+The SAT is now 100% digital, conducted on a computer at authorized centres.

 12. How long is the SAT exam?